Housing Navigation Menu

 Founded in 1971, CommonBond Communities has grown to become the largest nonprofit provider of affordable homes with services in the Upper Midwest.
 For over four decades, CommonBond has sponsored the development of 96 unique affordable housing communities in 50 municipalities throughout Minnesota, Wisconsin and Iowa.
 CommonBond manages 5,000 rental apartments and town homes and operates 49 nationally recognized Advantage Centers-20 for families and 31 for seniors-which are technology-based learning centers that provide youth enrichment, family stability, employment, and independent living skills, among other programs.
 CommonBond serves a total of 8,000 residents-including 2,000 children-with an average household income of just over $14,000.

-Fraser offers 3 housing options: Fraser Residential Living includes 27 four-person homes for adults with developmental disabilities, autism, and other special needs; Fraser Supportive Living provides supported apartment options for individuals who want to live more independently and require less support than a typical group home options; Fraser Independent Living operates five HUD-subsidized apartment buildings designed for adults with developmental disabilities who can live independently with minimal support.
+Fraser Residential offers 3 housing options: Fraser Supervised Living includes 27 four-person homes for adults with developmental disabilities, autism, and other special needs.
+Fraser Supportive Living provides supported apartment options for individuals who want to live more independently and require less support than typical group home options.
+Fraser Independent Living operates five HUD-subsidized apartment buildings designed for adults with developmental disabilities who can live independently with minimal support.
+Unfortunately, Independent Living currently has no openings and cannot accept applications.

 Hammer Residences, Inc.Website: www.hammer.org

-For 90 years, Hammer has been providing uniquely designed services to provide adults and children with developmental disabilities opportunities to experience life to its fullest.
-Hammer serves more than 250+ adults and children who reside in 36 private homes and ten apartment buildings in the western suburbs of the Twin Cities.
+For over 90 years, Hammer Residences, Inc. has provided opportunities and services to adults and children with developmental disabilities to help experience life to its fullest.
+Hammer serves more than 250+ adults and children who reside in 37 private homes and 10 apartment buildings in the western suburbs of the Twin Cities.
 In 2001, Hammer expanded to serve more people by providing In-home Supports to families who have decided to keep their loved one, most often a child, in their home.
 Hammer offers families skilled, part-time staffing to make such a decision feasible.
 Hammer also provides Contracted and Flexible Case Management services to families in need of support in navigating the Consumer Directed Community Supports system.
 Respite services are also available for families who need a short break.

 Homeward Bound, Inc HBI